If You're Considering A Dram Shop Lawsuit Against Chuy's, There Are A Few Things You Should Know

 Just because a Chuy's location was investigated, it doesn't mean that location is known for violating TABC code.
-On the flip side of that, if investigators determine that the location isn't in violation of TABC code, that does not mean that the alleged violation did not take place.
-Sometimes there just isn't enough evidence of a criminal or administrative violation to make an allegation stick.
-All we're doing here is reporting the locations that showed up on the TABC's radar for one reason or another thanks to concerned citizens and law enforcement agencies.
+On the flip side, if investigators determine that the location isn't in violation of TABC code, that does not necessarily mean that the alleged violation did not take place.
+Sometimes there just isn't enough evidence of a criminal or administrative violation to make an allegation stick, and publishing this information isn't meant to suggest wrongdoing on the part of staff at any Chuy's.
+All we're doing here is reporting the locations that showed up on the TABC's radar for one reason or another, due to complaints from concerned citizens and law enforcement agencies.

 Chuy's Locations that Have Been Investigated by the TABC Since 2009